Salvatore Torquato: Hyperuniformity

-Torquato, Stillinger and colleagues pioneered the collective-coordinate numerical optimization approach to generate systems of particles interacting with isotropic "stealthy" bounded long-ranged pair potentials (similar to Friedel oscillations) whose classical ground states are counterintuitively disordered, hyperuniform, and highly degenerate across space dimensions.
+Torquato, Stillinger and colleagues created the collective-coordinate numerical optimization approach to generate systems of particles interacting with isotropic "stealthy" bounded long-ranged pair potentials (similar to Friedel oscillations) whose classical ground states are counterintuitively disordered, hyperuniform, and highly degenerate across space dimensions.
 "Stealthy" means that there is zero scattering for a range of wavevectors around the origin.
 A singular feature of such systems is that dimensionality of the configuration space depends on the fraction of such constrained wave vectors compared to the number of degrees of freedom.
-Nonetheless, a statistical-mechanical theory for stealthy ground-state thermodynamics and structure has been formulated.